amadeus4dev/developer-guides/docs/resources/flights.md

 !!!warning
-    - Flights from low-cost carriers and American Airlines are currently unavailable.
+    - Flights from low-cost carriers, American Airlines, Delta and, in some markets British Airways are unavailable.

 The [Flight Offers Search API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-search){:target="\_blank"}  starts the booking cycle with a search for the best fares.
 The API returns a list of the cheapest flights given a city/airport